 - Feelings of guilt or regret….either real or imagined.

-- Creates a strong sense of dependent upon others.
+- Creates a strong sense of dependence upon others.